 Should you try to get a better-paying job?
 Or start a new business on the Internet?
 Or do you need to apologize to a group of people with whom you’re not on talking terms for the last three years?

 Your Discontent Will Pay Off.
 Just be Patient

 One of my cousins once used to work as a cameraman with a photographer in our hometown.

 Initially, he seemed to love his work.
 But after some time, he started feeling restless.
-And I know for sure it was not a momentary frustration because had it been frustration, he would have joined some bigger photo studio to earn a little more money.
+And I know for sure it was not momentary frustration because had it been frustration, he would have joined some bigger photo studio to earn a little more money.

-Bollywood has always attracted him, and he wanted to make a place for himself.
-The challenge was that he had no resources or connections in Mumbai to help him get an entry.
+You see, Bollywood has always attracted him, and he wanted to make a place for himself in the glamour world.
+But he had no resources or connections in Mumbai to help him get an entry.
 And yet, he took the plunge.

-His discontent paid off.
+The discontent paid off.